tuantruong-03/Course-Management-ASP.NET/README.md

-# User Management System
+# Course Management System

-This project is a User Management System built with ASP.NET Core, featuring functionalities for importing users from an Excel file, as well as Google and Facebook login integration.
+This project is a Course Management System built with ASP.NET Core, featuring functionalities for importing users from an Excel file, as well as Google and Facebook login integration.

 ## Features